jcfneto/jcfneto/README.md

 ### Hi 👋
 I'm a Data Scientist, Dev Python, B.Sc. in Mechanical Engineering, and I hold a Master's degree in Systems Engineering and Automation with a focus on Natural Language Processing.

-- 🔭 I currently work as a data scientist at Idwall.
+- 🔭 I currently work as a data scientist at Basis, outsourced to the *Comptroller General of the Union* (Controladoria Geral da União - CGU).
 - 👨‍💻 All of my projects are available at [link](https://jcfneto.github.io/).

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/jcfneto/)